gauravspyke/newrepo/index.rst

 **White paper**

-Artificial Intelligence at the service of the citizen
+Artificial Intelligence at the service of the citizen - - Hello World
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 The White Paper, edited by the AI Task Force promoted by the Agency for Digital Italy, is the result of a consultation, synthesis and analysis process that has involved hundreds of public and private subjects dealing with Artificial Intelligence in Italy.